 I refill dish-washing liquid at Commonsense Organics.
 An old 3 liter juice bottle is enough to refill 5 dish-washing liquid bottles.
 I bring all of these to the shop 3 or 4 times a year, so now I have a sustainable solution for this product, and produce zero plastic.
 We do this for all our cleaning products now: washing powder, spray and wipe concentrate, dishwasher powder, rinse aid, etc.

-But my family goes through 6 liters of milk per week.
+My family goes through 6 liters of milk per week.
 There is no mainstream way to avoid all this one-way plastic.
 That is why we need systems change to make it easy for the consumer to make the right choices.

 I was 15 when I started my first environmental campaign – and successfully got deodorants using CFCs in my school – back in the 1980s.
 I had just started shaving, and decided to use a cake of shaving soap and a shaving brush.
 This has saved a lifetimes worth of shaving foam cans going into landfill.
 Also a simple cake of shaving soap is less energy intensive to manufacture, requiring no specalised machines, which themselves have a carbon footprint both to manufacture and run.
 As an unexpected bonus, my friend did the same.
 By influencing one person, you can double your impact.
 Influence ten people….

 We use these paper and beeswax covers instead of plastic wrap.
 I was not convinced by them, but my wife ordered them, and in fact they are great.
 They look and feel nicer than plastic, and after a quick rinse under water they can be reused.
 Our set we got three years ago are still in good condition.

 With all packaging, if you reduce the volume say by 25%, then you need 25% fewer trucks to transport it, 25% less warehouse space etc., so there are other multiplier effects.